LamAnnieV/deploy_7/README.md

 ## Area(s) for Optimization:

 -  Enhance automation of the AWS Cloud Infrastructure by implementing Terraform modules.
--  Putting the Jenkins agent in a private subnet
+-  Put the Jenkins agent in a private subnet
 -  Add in CDN for static content before login